arthuro555/THNK/docs/docs/concepts/adapters.md

 # Adapters

 THNK by itself does not care about the networking itself, only about the multiplayer.
-Ironically though, the THNK core extension therefore only allows you to play your game in singleplayer.
+Ironically, though, the THNK core extension therefore only allows you to play your game in single-player.
 If you want to play it in multiplayer, you will have to plug an _adapter_ into THNK.

 An adapter tells THNK how to communicate with servers or clients in a specific way.
 You can theoretically build your own via JavaScript, but THNK provides a few official adapter extensions that should cover all your needs.